-George Saad Assistant Director twofour54 B.C.I.S.
-(DPST) Class of 2011 shaping every single piece in my imagination and turning it into a real life happening event.
-I am the future's film maker and that's what this school has given me, the ability."
+MBRSC changed my life in every possible way.
+It made me a person who is capable of shaping every single piece in my imagination and turning it into a real life happening event.
+I am the future's film maker and that is what this school has given me, the ability."